 Barronvale Covered Bridge

-Barronvale Covered Bridge is the furthest upstream of the three historic covered bridges that cross Laurel Hill Creek.
-At 162 feet in the length, it is the longest of the 10 covered bridges in Somerset County, Pennsylvania.
+Barronvale Covered Bridge is the furthest upstream of the three historic covered bridges that cross Laurel Hill Creek (along which you’ll find the Hemlock Trail Natural Area further upstream).
+At 162 feet in length, it is the longest of the 10 covered bridges in Somerset County, Pennsylvania.